Distracted Driving: What Is It And How To Prevent?

 Distracted driving includes anything that takes away a driver’s focus and attention from the road.
 Distractions most often today involve drivers using a cell phone, whether that involves texting, talking, streaming, or even using apps while driving.
 It is a widespread danger that is unfortunately getting worse every year.

-Car crashes where the driver’s focus and attention was being diverted from the road by cell phone use in Michigan increased approximately 27% overall between 2016 and 2020.
-During that same period, fatal auto accidents that included this driving behavior (i.e., where a driver was using a cell phone) in Michigan increased approximately 88%.
+Car crashes where the driver’s focus and attention was being diverted from the road by cell phone use in Michigan decreased approximately 12% overall between 2020 and 2024, according to Michigan Traffic Crash Facts.
+During that same period, fatal auto accidents that included this driving behavior (i.e., where a driver was using a cell phone) in Michigan neither increased nor decreased.

 As a car accident lawyer, I would say these numbers are probably much lower than what the true numbers actually are today.
 It is still rare for police to do cellphone downloads (unless there is a fatal on a state highway), so the numbers above also depend on drivers volunteering that they were using their cell phones when they caused a crash to police.

-To learn more, please check out this video:
+To learn more about how to keep your family and yourself safe, please check out this video:

 What is distracted driving?